 When we think about being equipped for leadership, obviously intelligence is an important characteristic.
 However, as mentioned above, who is smarter is not the criterion that God has ordained for headship in marriage.
 We should not allow our own ideas of how to decide roles to replace God’s.
 God is the one who created marriage and everything else for that matter.
-This is his world and headship and submission is his design.
-I trust he set things up the way he did because it is what’s best.
+This is His world and headship and submission is His design.
+I trust He set things up the way He did because it is what’s best.
 He created us male and female and knows us better than we know ourselves.
-I know we will be most blessed when we follow his way.
+I know we will be most blessed when we follow His way.

 Secondly, taking a submissive role does not mean a wife’s intelligence is no longer needed.
 She can use her strengths under the headship of her husband.
 She can use her intelligence to support her husband and do him good all the days of her life.
 (Proverbs 31:12)

 As to the issue of fairness, if you feel it is unfair to submit since you are smarter, I ask you to please pray about that.
 To be honest, there was a time when I felt submission was unfair, but it had nothing to do with intelligence.
 It was an objection to being called to submit simply because I was a wife.
-The Lord worked in my heart to teach me to love his ways.
-I trust he can do the same for you.
+The Lord worked in my heart to teach me to love His ways.
+I trust He can do the same for you.

 I would like to address something that may turn this whole issue on its ear.
 It is possible that the judgment of who is smarter is not correct.
 There may be something else going on.
 A wife may hold this belief because she feels her thoughts and plans and assessments are simply always right and better.
 This can form the impression in her mind that she is smarter.
-I confess that I had a bit of this in me in the past.
+I confess that I had some of this in me in the past.
 I use to think that I always knew best.
-It didn’t readily occur to me that the direction my husband was suggesting or taking could be better or at least as good!
+It didn’t readily occur to me that the different direction my husband was suggesting or taking could be better or at least as good.
 I know.
-Arrogant.
+Arrogant!
 But I was not conscious of my arrogance or how off I was.
 I thought I was simply trying to direct things down the “correct” path.
 I recommend sitting down and prayerfully considering whether or not this is happening in your situation.